drameshdba/loadbalancer/README.md

 # ProjectA
-this template allows you to deploy a simple Windows or Linux VM for using the Infrastructure Pattern Template CVM1, CVM2, CVM3, CVM4 and CVM5.
+This template allows you to deploy a simple Windows or Linux VM for using the Infrastructure Pattern Template CVM1, CVM2, CVM3, CVM4 and CVM5.

     The Infrastructure Pattern Template CVM1 can either deploy a new or attach to an existing Storage Account, create a new or attach to an existing Virtual Network with 1 subnet and one Standard_A0 size VM with OS and Data Disk.

     The Infrastructure Pattern Template CVM2 can either deploy a new or attach to an existing Storage Account, create a new or attach to an existing Virtual Network with 1 subnet and one Standard_A1 size VM with OS and Data Disk.

     The Infrastructure Pattern Template CVM3 can either deploy a new or attach to an existing Storage Account, create a new or attach to an existing Virtual Network with 1 subnet and one Standard_A2 size VM with OS and Data Disk.

     The Infrastructure Pattern Template CVM4 can either deploy a new or attach to an existing Storage Account, create a new or attach to an existing Virtual Network with 1 subnet and one Standard_A3 size VM with OS and Data Disk.

     The Infrastructure Pattern Template CVM5 can either deploy a new or attach to an existing Storage Account, create a new or attach to an existing Virtual Network with 1 subnet and one Standard_D1 size VM with OS and Data Disk.

 ## Usage